Lethalz/ZetV2/Notes/MY FUCKING GOALS.md

 I can sell anything to anyone
 Im in the best shape of my life for life
 I am intune with my spiritual side
+I can play any song on the guitar by ear and create songs from scratch